Anorexia in Children

 - Bone density test—to test the health of bones

 - Making sure the child is getting good nutrition

-- Talk about feelings and thoughts linked to anorexia
+- Talking about feelings and thoughts linked to anorexia

-- Find and treat any problems caused by poor food intake
+- Finding and treating any problems caused by poor food intake

 The length and intensity of treatment will vary.
 It may take many years to fully manage anorexia.
 Treatment should include more than one approach but may include: